Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 echo $CRUD_SERVICE_SG
 ```

-You could also hard code the SG value if the SG already exists:
+You could also hard code the SG value if the SG already exists (replace with yours):
 ```
   export CRUD_SERVICE_SG="sg-08050161e2ec5f683"
 ```